 Dr. Patricia A. Frazier

-Dr. Frazier is the Associate Chair of the Department of Psychology, a Distinguished McKnight University Professor, and the director of the Stress and Trauma Lab.
+Dr. Frazier is the Director of Graduate Studies of the Department of Psychology, a Distinguished McKnight University Professor, and the director of the Stress and Trauma Lab.
 To learn more about Dr. Frazier’s work, click here to read her faculty profile.

 - Psychology of Stress and Trauma